 Thank you, Peter, for your dedication to our mission and our volunteers!

 Jeff Turner has been volunteering with Newnan-Coweta Habitat for Humanity since January of 2020.
 In high school and college, Jeff framed and remodeled homes.
 As a homeowner and rental property owner, he has enjoyed doing his own home improvement projects.
 After retiring, Jeff was searching for a way to give back to his community and fill his time.
 Habitat was a perfect fit!
 He first joined NCHFH wanting to build houses.
 Awaiting build opportunities, he volunteers at the ReStore in the lighting department and helps with Brush with Kindness projects.
 Jeff has also assisted with landscaping and signage for our East Broad Estates development.

 When he’s not swinging hammers or helping out in the ReStore, Jeff is a family guy.
-He enjoys spending time with his two adult children, their children (one grandbaby and one on the way!) and his dogs.
+He enjoys spending time with his two adult children, their children (one grandbaby and one on the way!), and his dogs.
 He also cares for his in-laws.
-His hobbies include traveling, ancestry and golfing.
+His hobbies include traveling, ancestry, golfing, and GA Bulldog football.

 Here are some words of wisdom Jeff has for others who are considering volunteering: “If you have a heart to help, there is nothing more rewarding than allowing your time, talent, and treasure to benefit those who are less fortunate.
 Be it helping someone in the ReStore or restoring someone’s home in a Brush with Kindness project – it all starts with a heart to help.”

 Thank you, Jeff, for using your time, talent, and treasure to help others!